What makes a good approach?

 - “Barcode scan with live lookup” (bet: cameras are faster than typing)

-- “Create database table” — that’s an implementation step (a job)
+- “Create database table”.
+That’s an implementation step (a job)

-- “LLM monitors brain” + “Notification UI” + “Encode heuristics” as three separate approaches — these are pieces of one bet.
+- “LLM monitors brain” + “Notification UI” + “Encode heuristics” as three separate approaches.
+These are pieces of one bet.
 Combine them into “Proactive coaching from canonical sources” with the pieces as jobs.

 Key fields